dodoflix/minecraft-stress-tester/README.md

 # Minecraft Stress Tester
-This is a stress tester for minecraft servers to make developers optimize their servers.
+A tool for stress testing Minecraft servers and helping developers to optimize their servers.

 # Dependencies
 - [Mineflayer](https://github.com/PrismarineJS/mineflayer)